anhnktp/toppan/INSTALLATION.md

-# Project5_ExtractReID

- ExactReID is a project bult on Python3.6 for a Deeplearning Tracking technology It features:
-  - Person Detection for Camera at Shelf
-  - Person Detection for 360-degree camera
-  - Pose Extraction for Camera at Shelf
-  - Camera Tracking for 360-degree camera
-  - Event Notification

-# Setup Docker if Docker is not installed
+# A. Setup Docker if Docker is not installed
+If you don't use Docker, skip to Setup conda environment session B

 ## I. Prerequisites